 In the heart of what was once mining country sits Dakota Shivers Brewing, a perfect escape from the busy world.
 Being located in Lead – a town of less than 4,000 people – means a slower pace of life and absolutely delicious beer.
-The brewery is open on Fridays and Saturdays.

 The almost-immediate popularity of Hay Camp Brewing Company’s beer meant the entire business had to relocate to a bigger space in Rapid City in 2017.
 There may be more seats, but the beer is still small-batch and just as delicious as ever.

 One look at The Knuckle Brewing Company’s outside stage and massive seating areas and you’ll know there’s something special going on.
 That’s because a) the town of Sturgis is taken over annually by bikers of all shapes and sizes every August and b) the place makes some tasty beer.

 Lost Cabin Beer Company owners Jesse and Tom admit that they’re obsessed with the Black Hills.
 That passion comes through in beers like Dakota Common, an easy drinking lager made with South Dakota hops, and Lord Grizzly Scotch Ale.